 Srisailam is a small town of great religious significance for the Hindus.
-Located on the Nallamala Hills in the district of Kurnool of Andhra Pradesh, the town was established on the banks of River Krishna.
+Located on the Nallamala Hills in the district of Kurnool of Andhra Pradesh, the town was established on the banks of river Krishna.
 Srisailam is at a distance of 212 km from Hyderabad, the common capital city of Andhra Pradesh and Telengana.

-Tourist Places in and around Srisailam
+Tourist Places In And Around Srisailam

 Srisailam is considered a holy town by the Hindus and is visited each year by millions of devotees from all over the country.
 The town has famous temples and theerthams that make it a popular pilgrim destination among pilgrims and tourists alike.

-The most famous of the temples is the Bhramaramba Mallikarjunaswamy temple that is dedicated to Lord Shiva and his consort Devi Parvati.
-Shiva is worshipped in the form of Lord Mallikarjuna Swamy, and Parvati is worshipped in the form of Devi Bhramaramba at this temple.
+The most famous of the temples is the Bhramaramba Mallikarjunaswamy Temple that is dedicated to Lord Shiva and his consort Devi Parvati.
+Shiva is worshipped in the form of Lord Mallikarjuna Swamy and Parvati is worshipped in the form of Devi Bhramaramba at this temple.
 The temple carries great importance for the Hindus because it is one among the 12 Jyotirlinga temples of Lord Shiva.
-Mallella Theertham is another important place from the point of view of religion.
+Mallela Theertham is another important place from the point of view of religion.
 It is actually a waterfall and is believed that bathing in the waters of this theertham can wash away the sins of a person.

 Though Srisailam does not have an airport or a railway station, it is easily accessible via road.

-Best Time to Visit Srisailam
+Best Time To Visit Srisailam

-The best time to visit Srisailam is during winter since the period is mild compared to the chilly winters of north India.
-The climate is tropical, and the months of summer are best avoided.
+The best time to visit Srisailam is during winter since the period is mild compared to the chilly winters of North India.
+The climate is tropical and the months of summer are best avoided.